Module 3 of 5

 Systematic Biases

-Positional bias: When given ordered options (“support or oppose”), models tend to favour the first-listed option.
-Rotating label order across classifications and measuring whether results change can detect and partially mitigate this.
+When given ordered options (“support or oppose”), models tend to favour the first-listed option.

-Cultural and political bias: Models trained predominantly on English-language Western data may misinterpret rhetorical conventions from other cultural contexts.
-They may also exhibit political leanings reflected in their training data and alignment process.
-For research on politically sensitive topics, this is a measurement validity concern that must be documented.
+Models trained predominantly on English-language Western data may misinterpret rhetorical conventions from other cultural contexts and may exhibit political leanings from their training data and alignment process.

 Building a Validation Plan